These lessons help PreCalculus students learn about parallel lines, intersecting lines, skew lines and planes.

-Parallel lines are two lines in the same plane that never intersect.
+Parallel lines are two lines in the same plane that remain at a constant distance from each other and never intersect.
 In a coordinate plane, parallel lines can be identified as having equivalent slopes.
 Parallel lines are traditionally marked in diagrams using a corresponding number of chevrons (or arrows).

-Learn about intersecting and parallel lines.
+What are intersecting and parallel lines?

 Learn what parallel, skew and intersecting lines are.